BrownRegaSterlingHeinen/PostsecondaryAttainment/README.md

 ## References

 This is an extension of the work done to identify factors that lead to educational attainment of North Carolina public schools by Dr. Jake Drew:
-&nbsp;&nbsp;&nbsp;&nbsp;Drew J., The Belk Endowment Educational Attainment Data Repository for North Carolina Public Schools, (2018), GitHub repository, https://github.com/jakemdrew/EducationDataNC
+* Drew J., The Belk Endowment Educational Attainment Data Repository for North Carolina Public Schools, (2018), GitHub repository, https://github.com/jakemdrew/EducationDataNC

 ## Contact

 Please cite this repository if you choose to use it for your own work.
 You can contact our team at any of the following email addresses:
 &nbsp;&nbsp;&nbsp;&nbsp;noelleb@smu.edu, mrega@smu.edu, lsterling@smu.edu, or jheinen@smu.edu

-&nbsp;&nbsp;&nbsp;&nbsp;Brown, N., Heinen, J., Rega, M., & Sterling, L. (2018).
+* Brown, N., Heinen, J., Rega, M., & Sterling, L. (2018).
 Postsecondary Attainment: Identifying Areas to Improve Retention and On-Time Graduation Rates for North Carolina Community Colleges, GitHub repository, https://github.com/BrownRegaSterlingHeinen/PostsecondaryAttainment